FlisAnn/ruby_excercises/README.md

 I read teh instruction as that ther eshould me a number before each year which led me to for-loops And once again I had a hard time figureing out that you can add an argument to the pipes without it being declared before.

+SyntaxError

+I interperate this as the user has added a ')' instead of a '}'